Website Design Company Durban: What to Expect from the Process

 This is where the site actually gets built.

-This is also the point where businesses should know how to review progress.
+This is also the point where businesses need to know how to review progress.

 A good process does not disappear during development.
 It stays visible.